Logo icon

 4. Use Lookalike Audiences (with a Twist)

-5. Personalize Content dynamically
+5. Personalize Content Dynamically

 6. Implement A/B Testing on Audiences

-• Audience A: Broad Interest Targeting
+• Audience A: Broad interest-based audience targeting

-• Audience B: Lookalike of Past Purchasers
+• Audience B: Lookalike of past purchasers

-• Audience C: Retargeting (Site Visitors 30 Days)
+• Audience C: Retargeting (30-day site visitors)

-7. Use "Social Listening" for Real-Time Insights
+7. Use Social Listening for Real-Time Insights

 Tools like Scrumball allow you to monitor conversations in real-time.
 What are your competitors' customers complaining about?
 Target people discussing those specific pain points.